 Annual Meeting & Education Conference (National): This event consists of professional seminars, NAWIC seminars, NAWIC business meetings, elections, banquets, and fun!
 It is held each September at a location voted on at previous annual meetings.

 Join us on the third Wednesday of every month for dinner and a program, followed by a brief business meeting.
 Unless otherwise stated, meetings begin at 5:30 pm at the Salem Contractors Exchange, 2256 Judson Street SE, Salem, OR 97302.
-Dinner and a meeting are $20, and free for first time attendees.
+Dinner and meeting are $25, and free for first time attendees.

 The Willamette Valley Construction Career Day is a wonderful event that provides over 600 high school students in the Willamette Valley with hands-on exposure to a myriad of opportunities in the construction industry.
 For more information about this event, see our Construction Career Day page.